learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 contains text.
 Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS Code.

-Remember your collection of things?
-Now write in a few of them in your file.
+Below is a collection of song titles (songs in the English post-punk genre).
-Here's an example from us (songs in the English post-punk genre).
+Copy and paste the songs into your `my_list.txt` file.

 ```text
 "Love Will Tear Us Apart"